5 Tips to Protect Kids Learning to Swim

 - Keep learning separate from play time.
-Have designated times for swim practice apart from regular pool recreation so kids will be focused and ready to learn.
+Have designated times for swim practice apart from regular pool recreation.
 Make it fun and reinforce new skills during water play, keeping practice to 15-20 minutes to better engage kids.

 - Practice the basics.
-Proper breathing, kicking and strokes are all key elements of swimming and can be practiced in shallow water, at the edge of the pool or with specially approved learn-to-swim aids.
+Proper breathing, kicking and strokes are all key elements of swimming.
+Practice them in shallow water, at the edge of the pool or with specially approved learn-to-swim aids.
 The initial focus should always be on breathing and becoming comfortable in the water.

 - The right tools can make a difference.
 It's important to have certified learn-to-swim equipment and swim trainers to help swimmers learn to be safe in the water and feel confident while learning to swim — but remember that swim aids are never a substitute for adult supervision and formal lessons.